 Introduction

-We continue to work with MISO on the significant uptick in the generation-to-transmission requests now in the queue.
-As of mid-October, there are 121 proposed projects in the generation queue within our service area, totaling over 16.9 gigawatts of capacity.
-The massive influx of these projects within our service area requires in-depth analysis by our planners to ensure we have adequate electric system upgrades in place to interconnect these renewable generation resources.
-Meanwhile, the distribution-to-transmission requests from our customers remain strong, as does the addition of distributed energy resources.
+We continue to work with MISO on the significant uptick in generation-to-transmission interconnection requests now in the queue.
+As of the end of September, there are 130 proposed projects in the generation queue within our service area, totaling over 18.5 gigawatts of capacity.
+The massive influx of these projects within our service area requires in-depth analysis by our planners to ensure we have adequate electric system upgrades in place to interconnect these new resources and deliver their predominantly renewable energy.
+Meanwhile, the distribution-to-transmission interconnection requests from our customers remain strong, as does the addition of distributed energy resources.
 We are also seeing large new requests from major technology companies that will add unprecedented loads to our system and could transform the energy landscape.
-We anticipate meeting various regulatory requirements for all these projects, along with the solutions that support them.
+We anticipate meeting various technical and regulatory requirements for the solutions that support these large load additions.

 Planning for an evolving system also means that traditional pole and wire configurations are not always the optimal alternative.
-Battery storage, such as our forthcoming Waupaca Area Storage Project in Waupaca, Wis., is the first Storage as Transmission Only Asset in the MISO footprint and will be placed into service in 2024.
-We are also evaluating the use of advanced conductor technology that can carry more energy than a traditional high-voltage electric wire without requiring larger structures to support the high-voltage power lines.
+Battery storage, such as our forthcoming Waupaca Area Storage Project in Waupaca, Wis., is the first Storage as Transmission Only Asset in the MISO footprint and will be placed into service in 2025.
+We are continuing to make use of advanced conductor technology that can carry more energy than a traditional high-voltage electric wire without requiring larger structures to support the high-voltage power lines, and we are continuing to evaluate additional uses of this technology.

-We continue to study other technologies applicable to our system, including several proposed static synchronous compensators.
-These STATCOMs will be able to automatically control electric voltage and react within a fraction of a second to maintain voltage consistency on our system.
-Finally, industry trends, such as changes to the electric vehicle fleet along with distributed energy resources, are driving how we monitor baseload changes within our service area to apply the appropriate solution to the grid.
+We also continue to make us of and study other technologies applicable to our system, such as static synchronous compensators.
+Our existing and proposed STATCOMs will be able to automatically control electric voltage and react within a fraction of a second to maintain voltage consistency on our system.
+Finally, industry trends, such as changes to the electric vehicle fleet along with distributed energy resources, are driving how we monitor changes within our service area to apply the appropriate solutions to the grid.

-When studying new projects, we evaluate the condition of existing assets and aging infrastructure.
+When looking to the future, we take seriously our duty to manage the complex balance of short-term and long-term system needs through an iterative process that takes into account various dimensions such as cost, reliability, security, resiliency, and the time it takes to execute projects.
+One of our responsibilities is to evaluate the condition of existing assets and aging infrastructure.
 Exposure to weather and avian species adversely impacts and deteriorates wooden poles.
-Conducting surveillance of structures in the air and on foot throughout our service area to identify these renewal projects is a perpetual and methodical process.
+Conducting surveillance of structures in the air and on foot throughout our service area to identify necessary renewal projects is a perpetual and methodical process.

 We also monitor and test substation equipment at regular intervals, assessing the risk of performance concerns and addressing those with the potential to cause outages or raise repair costs.
 Simultaneously, we see ongoing supply chain issues creating time constraints and cost pressures to maintain or replace assets.
 We take great strides in working to plan our asset renewals in ways that optimize our resources and minimize the lifecycle cost.